martinmolin/skytable-dotnet/README.md

         setPerson.Age = 30;

         var connection = new Connection("127.0.0.1", 2003);

+        // Serializes and stores the Person as a JSON string in Key `P`.
-        var setResponse = connection.Set("P", setPerson);
+        // Response is a SkyResult<Response> which indicates the result of the action. var setResponse = connection.Set("P", setPerson);

-        var getResponse = connection.Get<Person>("P");
+        // Contains a SkyResult<Person> deserialized from the JSON string retrieved with the Key `P`. var getResponse = connection.Get<Person>("P");
     }
 }